Girls und Panzer: Anime

 Sentai Filmworks announced the acquisition of Girls und Panzer in September 2012, and released the 12 episodes of the series on Blu-ray and DVD in North America on December 3, 2013, and the six episodes of its OVA on the same formats on February 25, 2014.
 Crunchyroll streamed the series in the United States, Canada, the United Kingdom, Ireland, Australia, New Zealand, the Netherlands, Scandinavia, and South Africa from October 10, 2012, to March 31, 2022.
-A scene in the Japanese broadcast of the eighth episode, where the characters Katyusha and Nonna sing the Soviet folk-based song "Katyusha", was removed by Crunchyroll, with Jeff Chuang of Japanator stating that "copyright reason is the most likely why the segment was cut".
+A scene in the Japanese broadcast of the eighth episode, where the characters Katyusha and Nonna sing the Soviet folk song "Katyusha", was removed by Crunchyroll, with Jeff Chuang of Japanator stating that "copyright reason is the most likely why the segment was cut".
 Sentai Filmworks restored the missing scene in their home media release of the series, but the song was replaced with a different one, later revealed as the instrumental version of "Korobeiniki".
 In October 2012, Anime Network licensed the series for a November release.
 MVM Entertainment announced the acquisition of the series in October 2013.
 They released the series on Blu-ray and DVD in the United Kingdom in April 2014 and its OVA on the same formats in June.
 Hanabee Entertainment licensed Girls und Panzer for an Australian release in November 2013, and released the series and its OVA on Blu-ray and DVD on March 5, 2014.
 Hidive began streaming the series after the acquisition of the assets from Anime Network in June 2017.